cw-bhanunadar/cw-bhanunadar/README.md

 > Let no opportunity be too small for your time and let no opportunity be too big for your possibilities.

-## I'm a Engineer, Student, and a Good Friend
+## I'm a Engineer, Student, and a Teacher

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers.